zeepin/GCPs/English/GCP101_EN.md

 char * ceoAddress = "/* address */"; //Highest authority
 char * adminAddress = "/* address */"; //Administrator
 ```
-ceoAddress intializes a contract, and it can invoke the pause and unPause method to control the contract.
-Some methods like init, transfer, transferFrom and approve in GPC-10 need to be modified to correspond to the new protocol.
+`ceoAddress` initializes a contract, and it can invoke the `pause` and `unPause` methods to control the contract.
+The `adminAddress` will be alloted balance equal to the `totalSupply` value in initialization, and then transfer to ordinary users.
 ### Methods Analysis
 #### pause
 Pause the contract when an unexpected situation occurs.
 It can only be invoked by `ceoAddress`.
 This method will stop the users to invoke the methods including `increaseTotal`, `decreaseTotal`, `transfer`, `transferFrom` and `approve`, but other methods can be invoked normally.